PoolPy: Automated combinatorial pooling for high-throughput molecular profiling: Data and code availability

 \section{Data and code availability}

+The PoolPy web application and tools are available at \href{https://trouillon-lab.github.io/PoolPy}{https://trouillon-lab.github.io/PoolPy}.
 The PoolPy code used for this study is available through GitHub at \href{https://github.com/trouillon-lab/PoolPy}{https://github.com/trouillon-lab/PoolPy}.
-Precomputed designs and performance comparisons are avaible on the PoolPy web app at \href{https://trouillon-lab.github.io/PoolPy}{https://trouillon-lab.github.io/PoolPy}.
+Supplementary Dataset 1 containing precomputed designs and performance comparisons is available at \href{https://doi.org/10.5281/zenodo.18660062}{https://doi.org/10.5281/zenodo.18660062}.

 {S\arabic{figure}}